jss367/jss367.github.io/_posts/2018-07-08-kangaroos-and-wallabies-i-preparing-the-data.md

 title: "Kangaroos and Wallabies I: Preparing the Data"
 feature-img: "assets/img/rainbow.jpg"
 thumbnail: "assets/img/wallaby.jpg"
-tags: [Computer Vision, Python, TensorFlow, Wildlife]
+tags: [Computer Vision, Python, Wildlife]
 ---

 In this series of posts, I will show how to build an image classifier using your own dataset.
-I'll be using images of kangaroos and wallabies that I've taken, but these techniques should work well with any kind of images.
+We'll discuss how to prepare a dataset for machine learning, how to build a model to classify it, and techniques to improve the model's performance.
+This post will focus on the data preparation.

 <b>Table of contents</b>
 * TOC